ec1oud/nettebook/kanban.md

 - [ ] kanban creation wizard to select common columns and ordering
 - [ ] kanban view in main window as alternative to QTextBrowser view (tabs?)
 - [ ] come up with plugin architecture, make kanban-mode a plugin?
-- [ ] transplant immediately when checked/unchecked
-  (on_actionToggle_Checkbox_toggled isn't the best place because it doesn't change state until the cursor moves after clicking the checkbox)
 - [ ] transactional undo
-- [ ] fix paragraph spacing
 - [ ] attempt quote styling (just draw lines in editor subclass?)
 - [ ] todo.txt format support: should look like kanban with only 2 columns (todo
   and done); support DnD between both kinds of lists